jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 - `name`: Name given to the `Executor`
 - `description`: Optional description of the Executor
-- `py_modules`: List of python modules needed to import the Executor
+- `py_modules`: List of Python modules needed to import the Executor

 These can be provided to the Executor via the {ref}`Python or YAML API <executor-api>`.